openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

   independent L2 networks.
-* As an administrator, when I implement failure domains for an OpenStack service that did not previously have them, I want to be able to automatically redeploy my control plane to take advantage of them.
+* As an administrator, when I implement failure domains for an OpenStack service that did not previously have them, I want to be able to automatically redeploy my control plane in a running cluster to take advantage of them.
 * As an administrator, when I modify a failure domain within my OpenStack deployment, I want to be able to automatically redeploy my control plane to take advantage of the change.